DACA-DEV-TEAM/todo-cli-app/readme.md

-# 🦋 TO-DO CLI APP
+# 📖 TO-DO CLI APP

-⚡ Start your Node.js project with Typescript using Test Driven Development (TDD) practices.
+⚡ A Command Line Interface (CLI) TO-DO application built with TypeScript, following Test Driven Development (TDD) practices and hexagonal architecture.

+### 📚 Description

+This TO-DO CLI application allows users to manage tasks effectively.
+Users can create tasks, view tasks by status (pending, in progress, completed), update tasks, and delete tasks.
+The application is designed with hexagonal architecture and uses Typescript for development.

 ### 📋 GitHub Actions Workflow: